Plano, Texas

 Nature, Parks, and Trails

-Plano is the perfect place for active singles or families.
+Plano is the perfect place for families and increasingly younger couples and singles.
 There are parks, bike trails, dog parks, and recreation centers that everyone can enjoy.
-If you’re in the mood for a pickup game of tag football, picnic with friends, or a walk with the fam, check out the two open space preserves: Arbor Hills Nature Preserve, which has a pond, and Oak Point Park and Nature preserve.
+If you’re in the mood for a pickup game of tag football, a picnic with friends, or a walk with the fam, check out the two open space preserves: Arbor Hills Nature Preserve, which has a pond, and Oak Point Park and Nature Preserve.
 Within both parks are biking trails void of interruption from cars or traffic.

 If you want indoor recreation, there are 5 recreation centers in Plano, three with indoor pools, one with an outdoor pool, and a recreation center exclusively for senior residents.
 If you or your family has a furry friend, there are many dog parks in the area, great for an afternoon with the pup!
 With the favorable weather and community feel of Plano, it’s no shocker that everyone loves to get out and about!